syslog-ng/syslog-ng.github.io/doc/_admin-guide/060_Sources/110_Pipe/README.md

 therefore it is not recommended to be used on special files like /proc/kmsg.

-**NOTE:** If the `fifo` file is deleted, and the user creates a new one, syslog-ng OSE will still attempt to access the old file until the system is restarted.
+**NOTE:** If the `fifo` file is deleted, and the user creates a new one, syslog-ng OSE will still attempt to access the old file until syslog-ng is restarted.
 Make sure to restart syslog-ng OSE after creating a new `fifo` file.
 {: .notice--info}

 >![]({{ site.baseurl}}/assets/images/caution.png) **CAUTION:**